uneeq-oss/spinnaker-mixin/README.md

 Plugin](https://github.com/armory-plugins/armory-observability-plugin).

 These metrics enable operators to observe how it is performing.
-For example how many pipelines have been triggered, any errors with cloud providers or REST calls between services.
+For example how many pipelines have been triggered, any errors with cloud providers, rate of requests between services.

 These metrics can be scraped by a Prometheus server and viewed in Prometheus, displayed on a Grafana dashboard and/or trigger alerts to Slack/etc.